 This is a designated part of a Free Zone or territory in Uganda, where any goods introduced are generally regarded for the purpose of import and export duties and taxes, as being outside the Customs territory but are duly restricted by controlled access and where the benefits provided under the Act apply and where the East African Community Customs Management Act applies.

-A Free Port is a Customs-controlled area in which imported goods can be unloaded, held (stored) or processed free of Customs duties before re-export.
+A Free Port is a Customs-controlled area in which imported duty free goods can be unloaded, held (stored) or processed free of Customs duties before re-export.
 They incorporate large transport facilities like ports and airports demarcated and act as transshipment hubs.

 Special Economic Zone (SEZ)